iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 | :--- | :--- | :--- |
 | [`credentialStatus`](https://www.w3.org/TR/vc-data-model/#status) | A [credential status](https://www.w3.org/TR/vc-data-model/#status) object.[^1] | ✔ |

-[^1] This SHOULD correspond with one of the suppported credential status methods in the [verifiable credentials extension registry](https://w3c-ccg.github.io/vc-extension-registry/#status-methods).
+[^1] This SHOULD correspond with one of the supported credential status methods in the [verifiable credentials extension registry](https://w3c-ccg.github.io/vc-extension-registry/#status-methods).

 #### Examples